John Saddington: Context of the book

 The choice of content for the book is partially influenced by events that were recent to its time of writing, notably the rebellion led by William Medgate over whether God took any notice of everyday affairs on earth.
 Those who championed a positive response tended to privilege John Reeve and to allege that it was Lodowicke Muggleton who was introducing new and erroneous ideas of his own fancy.
 They drew attention to the consequences of the dispute, especially that if God took no notice there was no court of appeal against Muggleton's supreme authority.
 The prophet was all-powerful and he was misusing his powers in antinomian ways.
 They criticised the idea that the prophet's favour could uphold a man even though he sins.

 Muggleton said eight of the assertions were merely misreadings of his position and only one, the immediate notice argument, had to be confronted.
 To that, Muggleton's simple answer was that if people only obey the law from fear of being caught and punished then there is no honesty in the matter.
 The law is not written externally in books but inside everyone's own heart.
-"Compliance based upon fear is no moral position at all," says Professor Lamont, who believes, "It is no exaggeration to say that his answer anticipates the Kantian doctrine of the autonomy of ethics."
+"Compliance based upon fear is no moral position at all," says Professor William M. Lamont, who believes, "It is no exaggeration to say that his answer anticipates the Kantian doctrine of the autonomy of ethics."

 Many critics of the Muggletonian faith did think it inconsistent to say that God takes no notice of the world yet a sentence of God's eternal damnation could be pronounced by the prophet in the expectation of some rapid confirmation of the effects of the cursing for all to see.
 Edward Delamaine, the Baptist brother of the Muggletonian tobacco merchant Alexander Delamaine, made exactly this point.
 Muggleton cursed him.

 But does Muggleton's answer mean that people can be saved by their own efforts?
 Not at all.
 Those in whom the seed of the serpent predominates will find that all their well-meaning efforts will prove ineffectual.
 This is the seed-corn falling on stony ground.
 But this defence, in its turn, brings back all the old charges of Ranterism – that a sin is no sin if the intentions are pure, which is not what Muggleton wanted to say at all.

 These problems are what Saddington had to cope with.
 It was not simply a matter of summarising uncontested principles.
 How does he go about it?